-Mishry’s List Of Disappointing Products in 2020
+Mishry’s List Of Disappointing Products This Year (2023)

 When we review food products, our prime parameters include taste, texture and the overall experience.
 Depending on the product and their target audience, we also consider if it would be appreciated among the selected group of people.
-After careful selection, these food products emerged as the most disappointing products we reviewed in 2020.
+After careful selection, these food products emerged as the most disappointing products we reviewed in this year.

 Food Solutions Eggless Vanilla Cake Mix

 The prime reason one buys cake mixes is because of their convenience.
 But what if convenience is all they provide and the taste is far from what you expect?
 That is what happened when we reviewed the Food Solutions Eggless Vanilla Cake Mix.
 When you think of home-baked vanilla cakes, you think of a spongy result and a home that is drenched in the fragrance of vanilla.
 Sadly, even though the aroma was prominent, the texture of the cake itself was not up to the mark.
 It was dry and dense, and we do not see ourselves buying another pack again.

 Hey Grain Cookies – Chocolate & Oats Cookies

 We ordered two variants of the Hey Grain Cookies – Besan & Chocolate Chip and Chocolate & Oats Cookies.
 We really liked the besan cookies which, surprisingly, worked well with the chocolate chips.
 The Chocolate & Oats Cookies on the other hand were incredibly hard that people could use them to advertise for strong teeth.
 We could not bite off the cookie in one go (or two).
 Moreover, they tasted of burnt flour.
 This is completely avoidable and we do not recommend it at all.